platformsh/platformsh-docs/docs/src/configuration/services/network-storage.md

 |----------------------------------|---------------|---------------|
 |  {{< image-versions image="network-storage" status="supported" environment="grid" >}} | {{< image-versions image="network-storage" status="supported" environment="dedicated" >}} | {{< image-versions image="network-storage" status="supported" environment="dedicated-gen-3" >}} |

-(This is a reference to a version of our network storage implementation, not to a version of a 3rd party application.)
+This service is a reference to a version of our network storage implementation, not to a version of a 3rd party application. `network-storage` 2.0 will *not* work on the Grid.
+We recommend using version 1.0 unless you are a [Dedicated Generation 3](dedicated-gen-3/overview.md) user.

-{{< note title="Why is 2.0 available on Dedication Generation 3 but not on the Grid?">}}
-`network-storage` 2.0 will *not* work on the Grid, We recommend using version 1.0 unless you are a Dedicated Generation 3 user.
-{{< /note >}}

 {{< note theme="warning">}}
 It is not possible to upgrade or downgrade the network storage service version